Skip to main content

 Before you start.
-You need a verified sending domain and Shopify connected to Brew; once it is, every event below is available as an automation trigger with no extra setup.
+You need a verified sending domain and Shopify connected to Brew.
+Once both are set, every event below is available as an automation trigger with no extra setup.
 Selling app subscriptions instead?
 The same patterns work with RevenueCat or custom events from your own checkout.

 New Shopper